 Welcome!
 I am Dennis Haberkorn, the Business Manager here at Queen of Peace Parish.
 It is my privilege to have served here since November 2013.
 I have been married to Sandra for 35 years, and we have been blessed with three children, a soon-to-be married daughter, a son in seminary in Ireland, and a son currently attending St. James School.
 We live in Louisville, having moved here from Iowa in 1983.

 It is amazing to see how God is working in my life and in my family since hearing a catechesis through the Neocatechumenal Way ten years ago.
 One of many blessings is having the opportunity to serve the Church under the guidance of Fr.
 Felix (both here at Queen of Peace and previously at St. James) these past several years!

 DANA MOLINA, Director of Communications

 Hi, my name is Dana Molina, and I’m excited to be at Queen of Peace!
-I just started earlier this year, editing the bulletin and information screens.
+I started in January 2016.
 I’m originally from Chicago and moved to Colorado in 2012.
 (I’m definitely liking the winters much better here!).
-But when I get the chance, I like to go back to visit my parents, older sister and brother-in-law.
+But when I get the chance, I like to go back to visit my family.

 I grew up Catholic, but I really reconnected with my faith a few years ago.
 I must admit, I was very lukewarm for a long time.
 But after facing some difficulty after college, God gave me the grace to turn to Him and His church.
 He opened the door for me to begin a new walk of faith, which has slowly reintroduced me to many things, like the beauty of the Sacraments, of spending time with His Word and of being in communion with other faithful.